-The agencies propose to adopt the SSFA for use by all banks subject to the market risk capital rules.
+The agencies are proposing to adopt the SSFA for use by all banks subject to the market risk capital rules.
 That is, the SFA would not be an option available to advanced approaches banks within the market risk capital rules.
 The agencies expect that banks should be able to calculate the SSFA.
-Given concern about potential arbitrage opportunities that would be created if advanced approaches banks were allowed the option to use either the SSFA or the SFA to calculate specific risk capital requirements for their securitization positions, the agencies propose to permit advanced approaches banks to use only the SSFA for purposes of calculating the specific risk-weighting factors for their securitization positions.
+Given concern about potential arbitrage opportunities that would be created if advanced approaches banks were allowed the option to use either the SSFA or the SFA to calculate specific risk capital requirements for their securitization positions, the agencies are proposing to permit advanced approaches banks to use only the SSFA for purposes of calculating the specific risk-weighting factors for their securitization positions.

-Question 20: Should banks that are approved to use the advanced approaches be allowed to use the advanced approaches SFA to calculate specific risk-weighting factors for their securitization positions under the market risk capital rules?
-If the advanced approaches banks are permitted to use SFA, what safeguards should be put in place to mitigate arbitrage concern?
+Question nn: Should banks that are approved to use the advanced approaches be allowed to use the advanced approaches SFA to calculate specific risk-weighting factors for their securitization positions under the market risk capital rules?
+If the advanced approaches banks are permitted to use SFA, what safeguards should be put in place to mitigate concern with possible arbitrage?